Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Tested some minor color issues with the page's background color and the cards' background color.
 Made some adjustments, uncertain if I will keep them.
 - Added `$table-body-back-color`, `$table-body-fore-color` and `$table-head-fore-color` in addition to the existing `$table-head-back-color` and optimized them accordingly.
 - *TODO* Some minor changes to `.button-group` might be needed (button shadows overlapping and existing, the extra border etc.).

+## 20161114

+- Added the basic setup instructions in the `index` page.
+- Added a few links for getting started in the `index` page.
+Page is complete for now.